backdrop-contrib/content_theme/README.md

   Content node themes applies only to its own content and override the content type themes, content wide themes, and the system default theme.
-Configure content node themes at its content node edit form or under Administration > Appearance > Content theme > Content type.
+Configure content node themes at its content node edit form or under Administration > Appearance > Content theme > Content node.

 Troubleshooting
 ---------------